librairy/nlp-service-template/README.md

 mvn clean package docker:build
 ```

-If you have a [DockerHub](https://hub.docker.com) account, the docker image can be automatically uploaded by running the following instruction:
+If you have a [DockerHub](https://hub.docker.com) account, the docker image can be automatically uploaded by running:
 ```sh
 mvn docker:push
 ```